 This year, festivities will take place at The Stacks at 3 Crossings in the Strip District, where festivalgoers can enjoy exclusive craft brew collaborations, a uniquely curated collection of vendors, live music and entertainment, networking opportunities and plenty of fun.
 The festival is open from noon-9 p.m.
 Saturday for general admission and will feature more than 150 vendors.

 Looking to enjoy Barrel & Flow Fest before the general public?
-Explore the VIP and Early Admission tickets for early access and exclusive swag.
+Explore the VIP and Early Admission tickets (on sale Feb.
+1, 2023) for early access and exclusive swag.
 Only 250 VIP tickets are available, and provide admission to all events Friday through Sunday and includes the conferencing events, bottle share, fest + catered luncheon by Roux Orleans and Sunday brunch.

 The weekend-long festival officially kicks off on Friday, Aug.
-12, with a full day of events that are both educational and entertaining.
-Conferences, symposiums and panels with some of the biggest names in craft brewing will take place at the Greentree DoubleTree Hotel from 9 a.m.–5 p.m.
-The festival’s first day will wrap up with an Evening Bottle Share event from 7-10 p.m., where attendees are invited to swap and sample craft brews from around the country.
+11, with a full day of events that are both educational and entertaining.
+Conferences, symposiums and panels with some of the biggest names in craft brewing.
+The festival’s first day will wrap up with an Evening Bottle Share event where attendees are invited to swap and sample craft brews from around the country.